jothamgoh/jothamgoh.github.io/blog/_posts/2023-09-24-Draft-post-now-not-in-WordPress-and-GitHub-to-be-publishe.markdown

 ---
 categories: []
-date: '2023-09-24T07:48:00'
+date: '2023-09-24T07:50:00'
 permalink: ''
 tags: []
-title: Draft post now not in WordPress and GitHub - to be published
+title: Draft post now in just in GitHub (v3)
 ---

-This is my edit. <br />
+This is my edit.
+This is just in github now.<br />

 <br />